hadley/adv-r/Subsetting.md

 | Array       | `x[1, ]`, `x[, 1`]  | `x[1, , drop = F]`, `x[, 1, drop = F]` |
 | Data frame  | `x[, 1]`, `x[[1]]`  | `x[, 1, drop = F]`, `x[1]` |

-Preserving is the same for all data types: you get the same output as you do input.
-Preserving varies a little between data types, as described below:
+Preserving is the same for all data types: you get the same type of output as input.
+Simplifying behaviour varies a little between different data types, as described below:

 * __atomic vector__: removes names